 Inspired by Anne Wiazemsky‘s biographic novel Un An Après, and directed by Michael Hazanavicius, Redoubtable is a comic-drama biopic about Godard as well as being a homage to his films.
 Set against the backdrop of the events of May ’68, it explores a turning point in Godard’s life, as he denounced his own work and turned away from his own masterpieces and instead delved into politics.
-The film opens up with nodes to Breathless, linking the events Godard’s and Wiazemsky’s love story to its lighthearted aura; and the more it progresses, the more it begins to nod back to and resemble Contempt.
+Redoubtable opens up with nodes to Breathless, linking the events of Godard’s and Wiazemsky’s love story to its lighthearted aura; and the more it progresses, the more it begins to nod back to and resemble Contempt.

-With a number of nods that Hazanavicius gives back to Godard’s work, one can’t help but compare Redoubtable to Godard’s films and Belmondoesque spirit inherited from them.
+With a number of nods that Hazanavicius gives back to Godard’s work, one can’t help but compare Redoubtable to Godard’s films and the Belmondoesque spirit inherited from them.
 The cinematography of Redoubtable tries to capture the magic and dynamism of Godard’s films, and yet perhaps ends up being the biggest differentiator between Godard and Hazanavicius.

-It makes a self-reflexive acknowledgement at a certain point when Godard tells Anne to stop aggrandising him.
+It makes a self-reflexive acknowledgment at a certain point when Godard tells Anne to stop aggrandizing him.
 “I’m not Godard,” he says.
 “I’m an actor who plays Godard.
 I’m not even a good actor.”
 For a moment then, the audience witnesses a witty breakdown of the fourth wall, getting a peek at Louis Garrel making fun of his own performance as Godard.

 Perhaps the most contemplative question posed by Redoubtable is about the role and place of the auteur in cinematic culture.
 Godard is portrayed at a point in his career where he begins to move away from dynamic films and starts moving towards dense political films like La Chinoise.
 “Cinema is dead”, he keeps repeating.
 “I won’t make films.
 I’ll start a revolution, like everybody else.”
 He abandons his revolution to join everybody else’s, and yet everybody he meets at riots asks him if he will make funny movies again.

-Those expecting a prestige biopic will not find much satisfaction in Redoubtable and can go to more inventive character studies such as I’m Not There.
+Those expecting a prestigious biopic will not find much satisfaction in Redoubtable and can go to more inventive character studies such as I’m Not There.
 Redoubtable is more of a mildly entertaining glance at Godard’s character and his dynamic, youthful classics.
 Though one will not find a giant thesis on Godard to deconstruct, one will certainly be tempted to go back to Godard’s earlier works.
 Bande à Part, anyone?